izabelka/random-quote-machine/README.md

 I've created a simple one page app in React.js that displays random quotes.

 ### To do:
-1. Add button for displaying random quotes
+1. Add button for Twitter sharing
+2. Add more styles
-2. Publish it to Github Pages
+3. Publish to Github Pages